romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are creating a workflow and want to include the branch name that triggered the workflow run in the job.
+Q: You are creating a workflow and want to include the branch name that triggered the workflow run in the job.
 Which default environment variable should you use?
 <details><summary>Show the answer</summary><p>

 - **GITHUB*REF*NAME**